microsoft/Codex-CLI/Installation.md

 ```

-3. In the same Powershell window, go to `C:\your\custom\path\NL-CLI\` (the folder contains NL-CLI code).
+3. In the same Powershell window, go to `C:\your\custom\path\Codex-CLI\` (the folder contains Codex CLI code).
 Copy the following command then replace `YOUR_OPENAI_ORGANIZATION_ID` and `ENGINE_ID` with your OpenAI organization Id and OpenAI engine Id.
 Run the command to setup your PowerShell environment.
 It will prompt you for OpenAI access key.

 ```
 .\scripts\powershell_setup.ps1 -OpenAIOrganizationId "YOUR_OPENAI_ORGANIZATION_ID" -OpenAIEngineId "ENGINE_ID"